The Importance of Communication in an Organization

-Communication is the cornerstone of any organization’s success; business comprises of continuous interactions with multiple parties – managers, employees and clients.
-Effective communication ensures the flowing of information between all relevant parties, reducing the potential for misunderstanding, dissatisfaction and lack of trust.
+Business comprises of continuous interactions with multiple parties – managers, employees and clients.
+Successful communication ensures the flowing of information between all relevant parties, reducing the potential for misunderstanding, dissatisfaction and lack of trust.

 Crucially, good communication needs to come from the top down.
 The way a manager communicates with direct employees is generally regarded as an indicator of how an organization communicates with its workforce.
 As described by Bisel (2012), "the supervisor-subordinate relationship is a microcosm of the organizational universe…when supervisors communicate with subordinates their interactions are an observable manifestation of an organization in action."